-Earlier this month, the U.S. Department of Education (ED) released an Electronic

-Announcement that provides an opportunity for some institutions to extend the compliance timeline past July 1 for the new PPA Certification requirement for licensure programs.
+U.S. Department of Education (ED) released an Electronic Announcement provided an opportunity for some institutions to extend the compliance timeline past July 1 for the new PPA Certification requirement for licensure programs.

-ED is providing a limited opportunity for institutions with circumstances that are unique, time-specific, and outside the control of the institution that prevents compliance with the new PPA Certification requirement by July 1 to document the circumstances that prevent compliance and use that information as a defense in an enforcement action between July 1 - January 1, 2025.
+ED provided a limited opportunity for institutions with circumstances that are unique, time-specific, and outside the control of the institution that prevents compliance with the new PPA Certification requirement by July 1 to document the circumstances that prevent compliance and use that information as a defense in an enforcement action between July 1 - January 1, 2025.

-It is important to note that ED has not delayed the effective date of this new regulation.
+It is important to note that ED did not delay the effective date of the new regulation.

-This only impacts the new PPA Certification section, not the public or direct disclosures.
+This only impacted the new PPA Certification section, not the public or direct disclosures.